-- 6.9 The internal road network and pathways must be in general alignment with Figure 29: Internal Road Network and the corresponding sections in this plan.
-Minor adjustments to the internal road network and pathways will not require an amendment to this plan provided adequate connectivity is maintained throughout and beyond the plan area for all modes. - 6.10 Roundabouts should be designed to facilitate safe and comfortable pedestrian connections, accommodate design vehicles, achieve design speed and sightline requirements, etc. in accordance with applicable specifications and typical practice used in Okotoks.
+- The internal road network and pathways must be in general alignment with Figure 29: Internal Road Network and the corresponding sections in this plan.
+Minor adjustments to the internal road network and pathways will not require an amendment to this plan provided adequate connectivity is maintained throughout and beyond the plan area for all modes. - Transportation infrastructure improvements, such as road connections and intersection controls, should be completed in stages as development progresses through phases to full build out, with all intersections monitored for upgrades when warranted. - Roundabouts must be designed to facilitate safe and comfortable pedestrian connections in accordance with applicable specifications, including but not limited to minimum inscribed circle dimension and fastest path analysis.

-6.11 Multiple conceptual access points have been shown on the commercial site with the adjacent 338 Ave E, 32 St E and internal collector network.
-The final number, location, and detailed design of these access points will be subject to approval at the development permit stage.
-6.12 If approved with the development permit, direct right-in right- out access to and from the commercial site and 32 St E, may be removed if the staging of the roundabout at 338 Ave E and 32 St E progresses to include a dedicated right turn lane.
-6.13 On Figure 29: Internal Road Network two locations have been identified as "A" and "B" where lanes are identified to meet an arterial road, and have been illustrated with hammerhead turnarounds.
-At the time of subdivision, alternate turnaround designs to Okotoks requirements may be considered.
-Changes to the design will not require an amendment to the NASP.
-6.14 On Figure 29: Internal Road Network the roundabout identified in location "C" may be realigned at the time of subdivision in consideration of the golf course access requirements and efficient adjacent land uses.
+- 6.10 Multiple access points have been identified on the commercial site with the adjacent 338 Ave E, 32 St E and internal collector network.
+The final location and detailed design of these access points will be subject to approval at the development permit stage.
+Access to 338 Ave E and 32 St E directly from the commercial site will be right-in right-out only. - 6.11 The collector road network should be designed to accommodate future transit routes and stops. - 6.12 On Figure 29: Internal Road Network two locations have been identified as "A" and "B" where lanes are identified to meet an arterial road.
+At the time of subdivision, appropriate turnaround designs will be identified in alignment with the Town standards such that the lanes do not connect to the arterial road.
+These turn arounds may include some lands identified as residential or institutional in Figure 7: Ridgemont NASP Land Use Concept. - 6.13 On Figure 29: Internal Road Network the roundabout identified in location "C" may be realigned at the time of subdivision in consideration of the golf course access requirements and efficient adjacent land uses.
 Any realignment of this roundabout and connecting roads at the time of subdivision will not require update to the NASP.
-6.15 The road identified in location "D" on Figure 29: Internal Road Network should be upgraded with Phase 2 as identified in Figure 41: Phasing .
-Detailed design, construction and cost obligations for the upgrades will be subject to agreement